How to Migrate IMAP to Office 365 Account – A Comprehensive Guide

 So, let us start with the methods now.

-Migrate IMAP to Office 365 with PowerShell
+How to Migrate IMAP to Office 365 Using PowerShell Scripts?

 There are six major steps involved in this IMAP migration.
 Make sure to perform them all accurately to get the intended results.